TheAMIZZguy/Uni-Schedule-Maker/README.md

       -  Then instead of having their own Scheduler and Course fields, they could use some in MainFrame instead
    - Though there is some "double communication" such as MainFrame -> Designer -> Course and MainFrame -> Course
       - This is not a big problem as the types of uses Designer has of Course and MainFrame has of Course are different so refactoring wouldn't help much
+   - Also there is probably a way to refactor things so that classes don't need to have a MainFrame object, but I couldn't figure out how.
+To reduce depenencies.